Garderhøj Fort

-The Garderhøj Fort (Garderhøjfortet) is Danish fortification, and was part of Copenhagen's fortifications.
+The Garderhøj Fort (Garderhøjfortet) is a Danish fortification, and was part of Copenhagen's fortifications.

 History

 The fort was built between 1886 and 1892 with private funding and designed by Lieutenant colonel E.J.
 Sommerfeldt.
 Upon completion, the fort was then leased to the War ministry.
 The ministry on its part, gave E.J.
 Sommerfeldt control over the fort.
 Construction costs were 1.5 million Danish Crowns.
 The fort was in use by the Defence ministry until 1920, when it was closed and control was handed back to the private funders.
 In 1921, the fort was leased again by the ministry, this time to be used as an ammunition depot and as a training ground for police and military.

 In 1996, the fort was given to the Danish people, and an organization was set up to restore the fort and allow it to open to the public.
 The fort was in poor state at the handover, being badly maintained and plagued by moisture that penetrated through walls and ceilings.
 With financial support from Realdania, the Ministry of Culture and the Ministry of Environment the fort was restored between 1996 and 2013.

 The fort reopened officially on 27 September 2013.